Whether you’ve just bought a Nespresso machine or had yours for a while, I bet you know the frustration of running out of Nespresso pods!

 I sure didn't until I discovered Nespresso tea pods.

 But when you think about it it's a pretty obvious hack.
-Tea is just dried leaves and herbs passed through water.
+Tea is just dried leaves passed through water.

 If you want to get extra crafty, you can just use the above refillable Nespresso capsules and add your own tea leaves instead of coffee.